 VI.
 Use of third-party services – social bookmarks

-lutherstadt-wittenberg.de is of course on Facebook, Twitter, Youtube and Google+.
+lutherstadt-wittenberg.de is of course on Facebook, Twitter and Youtube.
 We have included links to these social media platforms on our website to enable you to network with us.

 VII.
 Validity and changes to this privacy notice